 Entry fees: None, since your entrance from yesterday is valid for 7 days

-Where to stay in Cooke City: Motels and B&Bs are your choices here – check out places to stay in Cooke City here.
+Where to stay in Cooke City: Motels and B&Bs are your choices here – check out hotels in Cooke City here.
 Or you can consider this super fancy cabin (complete with hot tub), or this cabin in the woods.

 Day 9: Billings, Montana